raine/telegram-tori-bot/README.md

 - `TORI_DB_PATH`: Path to SQLite database file.
 Defaults to `sessions.db`. optional

+## Deployment

+Tori's login uses reCAPTCHA validation based on IP reputation.
+The bot must run from an IP address where you have previously logged into Tori via browser or the official app.
+Untrusted IPs will fail with "reCaptcha was invalid" errors during login.
+A Raspberry Pi on your home network is an easy option since you likely already use Tori from that IP.

 ## User access control

 The bot uses a whitelist system.
 Only the admin (specified by